-JA: I’m 20 years old now; I hope to become a sous-chef by 25.
-Another big goal is to travel to see the world, to immerse myself in different cultures, to absorb new techniques, particularly in Asia, in Japan, or Thailand.
-They are very clean and respectful of food culture.
-Of course, I’d like to visit France, but with my experience, I feel I’ve gotten acquainted with its food and culture here.
+For her goals, she hopes to become a sous-chef by 25.
+Another big goal is to travel to see the world, to immerse herself in different cultures, to absorb new techniques, particularly in Asia, in Japan, or Thailand.
+She considers them to be very clean and respectful of food culture.
+France is also on her list, but she feels knowledgeable about French food from her experience in school.

 Through C-CAP she was able to get the connections – even without the competition, she said C-CAP teaches you the life skills: be on time, be presentable, practice to make perfect, cultivate self-discipline.
 Three years later, she still feels those stills guiding her giving her opportunities, and supporting her career.
 “C-CAP is for life!” she says.